 Finding “art” for your walls is probably one of the most difficult things to finish off a space.
 It’s hard to find the right scale, the right style, the right price point all in something that appeals to you.
+For some people, they find what they need to fill their walls with vizuarts.com paintings but we all have a unique style so it might not be a fit for everyone.
+They do have a pretty great range though.
 We get asked by friends and family and all the people where to look for things to fill their empty walls.
 So that totally inspired this post.

 Today we wanted to share some of our secrets to finding wall art that fill up our big walls in our houses in ways that don’t break the bank, but bring a lot of style to our spaces.
 Whether you want to buy a beautiful canvas from Blue Horizon Prints or make something yourself, wall art can make a huge difference to a house.

 - Chalkboards.
 Chalkboards were all the rage for a long time, and guess what?!
 They’re still in!
 We love them personally because they can bring a lot of texture to your home, as well they’re like totally interchangeable with the seasons.
 They’re pretty inexpensive to make, you can find things like vintage windows or window screens to use as your “frame” which makes them fun & interesting.
 We also love to whip up our on frames using 1 x 2 pine strips.